Skatteetaten/aurora/docs/documentation/aurora-config.md

   index: myapp-index # splunk index where log will be indexed
   loggers:
     stacktrace: myapp-stacktrace-index # splunk index where stacktraces will be indexed
-    audit_text: aud-myapp-inxed # splunk index where audit_text logs will be indexed
+    audit_text: aud-myapp-index # splunk index where audit_text logs will be indexed
 ```

 #### Separate indexes with custom file pattern